All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Unfortunately, lung cancer symptoms may not show up until cancer has already reached an advanced stage.
 Not only that, but symptoms may also be mistaken for other, less life-threatening illnesses, such as bronchitis.
 The following are among the most common signs and symptoms of lung cancer.

 While one of these symptoms on its own doesn’t necessarily mean that you’ve developed lung cancer, it’s important to take all of them seriously.
 If you notice any of these symptoms persist, meet with your Mercy doctor right away to see if you qualify for screening.

 If you’re experiencing symptoms of lung cancer, it can be overwhelming.
 Mercy's expert care teams have the knowledge and advanced technology to diagnose and treat your cancer.

 Learn about lung cancer diagnosis & treatment options.

-At Mercy, we offer comprehensive testing services to diagnose conditions and injuries, including:
+At Mercy, we offer comprehensive screening services to diagnose all types of lung cancer, including:

-At Mercy, we offer compassionate care for a variety of treatment services, including:
+At Mercy, we offer compassionate care for a variety of lung cancer treatment services, including: